SAP-samples/cloud-extension-s4hana-business-process/mission/testbasicscenario/README.md

 **Persona:** SAP BTP Developer

-### Start Application in SAP Launchpad Service
+### Start Application in SAP Build Work Zone, standard edition

 1. Go to *Instances and Subscriptions*
-2. Find *Launchpad Service* and click to open the application
+2. Find *SAP Build Work Zone, standard edition* and click to open the application
 3. In the Website Manager find your created Website and click on tile to open

 ### Test the Application